OmarMAttia7/image-processing-api/README.md

 You can also start the development server without compiling by running `npm run dev`

 <h2 id="testing">Testing</h2>

-<p>run `npm run test` to run all tests, you should compile before testing.</p>
+run `npm run test` to run all tests, you should compile before testing.

-<p>The tests cover the functionality of the /api/images endpoint as well as tests for the functions in the api/services directory.</p>
+The tests cover the functionality of the /api/images endpoint as well as tests for the functions in the api/services directory.

-<p>The `/tests` directory currently compiles inside the `/dist` directory, it should be possible to separate them using another `tsconfig` file but I haven't had the chance to experiment with it yet.</p>
+The `/tests` directory currently compiles inside the `/dist` directory, it should be possible to separate them using another `tsconfig` file but I haven't had the chance to experiment with it yet.

 <h2 id="formatting-and-linting">Formatting and Linting</h2>